faraggi/besu-public-mainnet/besu-public-mainnet.md

 - Which network do you want to participate in?
 - Do you want to be able to execute JSON-RPC calls on it?
-- Where do you want to store your blockhain data?
+- Where do you want to store your blockchain data?
 - Do you want to monitor your node?
 - Do you want a full node, archival node or pruned node?